 The most dominant noise sources that are in operation during berth and that are radiating sound into the environment, are expected to be the exhaust funnel outlet of the auxiliary engine(s), the openings of ventilation (e.g., for the engine room, the air-conditioning of passenger rooms and the cargo hold) and the pumps on deck.
 Therefore, specific recommendations for carrying out the measurements on those sound sources are given in the measurement protocol.

 Noise Label and Classification

 To obtain the typical noise performance of individual ships, the outcomes of the Measurement Protocol can be changed into a noise profile.
-In order to receive your noise profile, or also called noise label, to see how the ship performs compared to other ships in our data base.
-Please contact firstname.lastname@example.org and send us your NEPTUNES Measurement Protocol in order to receive the Noise Label.
-After receiving your measurement data he can give you insights on how the ship is preforming compared to other ships and their noise profiles.
+In order to receive your noise profile, or also called noise label, to see how the ship performs compared to other ships in our database.
+Please contact firstname.lastname@example.org and send us the detailed noise data obtained using the NEPTUNES Measurement Protocol.
+We will examine this data with other data already sent in, in a small benchmark so that the shipowners can compare the noise emission of their ship with others.
+The results of the benchmark will be published anonymized on this website.
+However, to receive a Noise Label, some part of the noise data and an acoustic report should be submitted by the shipowner to ESI, who is responsible for issuing the Noise Label.
+After receiving your measurement data, we will give you insight into how the ship is performing compared to other ships and their noise profiles.